survivejs/react-book/manuscript/03_developing_with_webpack.md

 }
 ```

-In addition we'll need to make Webpack aware of this file:
+In addition we'll need to make webpack aware of this file:

 **app/main.js**